Elizabeth Richeza of Poland: Short government of Wenceslaus III and marriage with Rudolph of Habsburg

 Elizabeth's stepson Wenceslaus III (also a claimant to the throne of Hungary) succeeded to the thrones of both Bohemia and Poland but was murdered on 4 August 1306 in Olomouc, and with him the Přemyslid dynasty became extinct.
 The Kujavian branch of the Piast dynasty ascended to the Polish throne.

 With the death of her stepson, the position of Elizabeth again changed considerably, because as Queen Dowager, she was involved in the fight for the vacant Bohemian throne.
 Duke Rudolph III of Austria and Styria, son of King Albert I of Germany, finally could take the crown thanks to his father's help.
 In order to strengthen his position, he arranged his marriage to Elizabeth, both widow and stepmother of the last two Premyslid Kings.
 The marriage took place in Prague on 16 October 1306.

 Elizabeth's second time as Queen consort was short-lived.
 King Rudolph died on 4 July 1307 of dysentery after becoming ill during the siege of the fortress of a nobleman in revolt.
 In his will, Rudolph acknowledged Elizabeth's dowry towns and left her an additional 20,000 pieces of fine silver.
 She commissioned an altar to Simon and Jude sometime before 1319 to aid her husband's soul.

+According to a chronicle by an anonymous Austrian author from Leoben, Elizabeth was pregnant by Rudolph at the time of his death, and she afterward gave birth to a posthumous son.
+His fate is not mentioned in the source, but historians assume that he died young if he indeed existed.